 However, I think the landscape has changed in recent years, and therefore everyone needs to take care about throwing things away (I shall ignore the “what if I’ve something to hide?” issue).

 These state that private individuals (who don’t run a business) should keep their documents for 22 months after the end of the tax year to which they relate – or longer if you’re being investigated.

 If you run a company, it’s five years after the 31 January following the end of the tax year – or roughly six years.

 The reason you should keep them longer

-The most common question I get on these campaigns is "how far back can I claim?".
+The most common question I get on major mis-selling campaigns is “how far back can I claim?”.
 The answer is there’s no time limit.
-But the problem is gathering evidence for older claims.
+Yet the problem is gathering evidence for older claims.
 While you can demand financial institutions send you old documents for up to six years (see the guides linked above for how), beyond that it gets tricky.

 “I then wrote another letter spelling out the loan details, the account number it was paid into, etc. All of this was included on the copied paperwork already, but lo and behold my perseverance paid off!

 “While I would have been delighted to have my PPI refunded, I was happily surprised to be offered a larger amount for the interest on the original amount.
 Thank you Martin Lewis.”